-Until the end of December 2023, you can check your credit reports weekly and without cost from each of the three major CRAs by going to AnnualCreditReport.com.
+You can check your credit reports weekly and without cost from each of the three major CRAs by going to AnnualCreditReport.com.
 Look for errors and mistakes such as wrong names, addresses, and accounts – they can cut credit scores and make credit use more expensive.

 If you see something wrong, contact the CRA.